djvreeman/mWater-scripts/README.md

-# mWater-scripts
+# water-scripts
- Scripts to work with mWater API
+ Scripts to work with:
+ - mWater API
+ - charity:water API